 Options for accessing the book

-- Download the PDF.
-A simple PDF file is now available on a gift economy basis.
-Click here for more info.
+We offer a simple PDF version of the book on a gift economy basis, click here for more info.

-- Printed copies of the book, and a full eBook are available here.
+For printed copies of the book, and a full eBook get your copy here

 What people have said about The Highest Common Denominator